what to wear

 Or yellow, navy, white and tan.

-Don’t be afraid of patterns and textures.
+I love seeing patterns and textures.
 You can coordinate different patterns to make a lovely interesting portrait.
 I would steer clear of dressing like twins, like all the kids in the same striped shirt.

 Don't forget to pay attention to shoes.
 With a big group, it's easy to forget that the neutral colors should extend to the shoes as well.
 Don't wear colorful shoes that bring attention to your feet.
 I leave it up to the family if they want to take off their shoes for pictures or not.
 I'm fine either way.